Falasefemi2/CSC220/README.md

 initialize array with these operations

-L-ist all elements in array
+-List all elements in array

 -Search for an element/item in the array